craftcms/cms/docs/templating/exit.md

 # `{% exit %}`

-{intro} This tag will preventing the rest of the template from executing, and end the request.
+This tag will preventing the rest of the template from executing, and end the request.

 ```twig
 {% set entry = craft.entries.id(entryId).first() %}